nus-cs2103-AY2021S1/ip/docs/README.md

     • `sort`
     • `bye`
 >
-### Feature 1: View the task list
+### Feature 1: Viewing the task list
-View all the tasks in your current task list: `list`
+Views all the tasks in your current task list: `list`

 Format: `list`